karudedios/Querier.js/readme.md

       .select((a) => a + 3);
   ```

-2. **selectMany**: In order to use several `{ as, from }` clauses, the Object you're trying to enumerate should posses a 'selectMany' method.
+2. **selectMany**: In order to use several `{ as, from }` clauses, the Object you're trying to enumerate should have a 'selectMany' method.

   ```C#
     var collection = Enumerable.Range(1, 3).ToList();